cedric05/dotextensions-build/README.md

 ---

-Windows takes care of emulation https://docs.microsoft.com/en-us/windows/uwp/porting/apps-on-arm#win32-apps. for linux and darwin it has to be supported
+Windows takes care of emulation https://docs.microsoft.com/en-us/windows/uwp/porting/apps-on-arm#win32-apps. for linux and darwin support is not yest available.

 For  other cpu architectures, there is no support in  github actions.